Deep Dish (duo)

-Deep Dish is an American electronic music duo, consisting of Ali "Dubfire" Shirazinia and Sharam Tayebi.
+Deep Dish are an American electronic music duo, consisting of Iranian-American artists Ali "Dubfire" Shirazinia and Sharam Tayebi.

 Biography

-Based in Washington, D.C., it is well known for providing house or dance remixes of tracks of famous artists such as Madonna, Janet Jackson, Cher, Stevie Nicks and Gabrielle, and for its live DJ sets.
-Its collaborations and remixing abilities first came to attention with its seminal 1995 remix of De'Lacy's "Hideaway".
+Based in Washington, D.C., they are well known for providing house or dance remixes of tracks of famous artists such as Madonna, Janet Jackson, Cher, Stevie Nicks and Gabrielle, and for its live DJ sets.
+Their collaborations and remixing abilities first came to attention with their seminal 1995 remix of De'Lacy's "Hideaway".
 Deep Dish's album Junk Science was released in 1998.
-The duo was nominated for a Grammy for their remix of Madonna's "Music", and won a Best Remixed Recording Grammy for its remix of Dido's "Thank You".
+The duo won a Best Remixed Recording Grammy for their remix of Dido's "Thank You".
+They were also nominated for a Grammy Award for Best Dance/Electronic Recording in 2006 for their song "Say Hello".
 In 2006, the DJs disbanded and moved to solo careers.
-They regrouped in 2014, and have released a new single "Quincy".
+They regrouped in 2014, releasing a new single "Quincy".

 In August 2009, Sharam was featured on the Essential Mix and his mix was subsequently voted the best of 2009.

 On March 22, 2014, Deep Dish reunited for their first Essential Mix since 2008.